HOCOS - Open Positions

-The project has a duration of four years.
-The employment is at the University of Stuttgart, remunerated with a 100% position according to the German public-service salary grade TV-L E13.
-In addition to research activities, we expect from you occasional contributions to our teaching program, supervising of student theses and participation in administrative duties, such as organization of scientific conferences.
+The project has a duration of three years.
+The remuneration will be a 100% position according to the German public-service salary grade TV-L E13.
+In addition to research activities, we expect from you occasional contributions to our teaching program, supervision of student theses and participation in administrative duties, such as organization of scientific conferences.

 Required qualifications: